Montana/manifest/README.md

 # Docker Manifest with Travis CI

-_BEFORE_ you start reading, there might be some things you may want to check out first:
+_BEFORE_ you start reading, this guide is only for Travis CI and no other CI provider, also there might be some things you may want to check out first:

 ---